palette-software/PaletteInsightAgent/README.md

-# PalMon #
+# PaletteInsightAgent #

-## What is PalMon?
+## What is PaletteInsightAgent?

-PalMon is a performance monitoring agent that periodically samples target hosts for a set of Perfmon and MBean counters and writes out the results to a database in a Tableau-friendly format.
+PaletteInsightAgent is a performance monitoring agent that periodically samples target hosts for a set of Perfmon and MBean counters and writes out the results to a database in a Tableau-friendly format.
 This information can then be used to monitor & analyze performance of a Tableau Server installation, in order to detect potential issues or assess scalabiliy & sizing.

-PalMon can be run as both a console app and a Windows service.
+PaletteInsightAgent can be run as both a console app and a Windows service.

-## How do I set up PalMon?
+## How do I set up PaletteInsightAgent?

-PalMon is deployed via a custom installer, which manages dependencies and also bundles Postgres for ease of setup for new users.
-To get up and running, follow the instructions in the [installation guide](https://github.com/palette-software/BlackBoxRecorder/blob/master/PalMonService/Documentation/UserGuide.pdf).
+PaletteInsightAgent is deployed via a custom installer, which manages dependencies and also bundles Postgres for ease of setup for new users.
+To get up and running, follow the instructions in the [installation guide](https://github.com/palette-software/BlackBoxRecorder/blob/master/PaletteInsightAgentService/Documentation/UserGuide.pdf).

-## How do I analyze results from PalMon?
+## How do I analyze results from PaletteInsightAgent?

 The best way is to explore your results in Tableau!
-A [sample workbook](https://github.com/palette-software/BlackBoxRecorder/blob/master/Sample%20Workbooks/PalMon%20Workbook.twb) has been created with some example dashboards & views to get you started.
+A [sample workbook](https://github.com/palette-software/BlackBoxRecorder/blob/master/Sample%20Workbooks/PaletteInsightAgent%20Workbook.twb) has been created with some example dashboards & views to get you started.

-## What do I need to build PalMon from source?
+## What do I need to build PaletteInsightAgent from source?

 The current development requirements are: